Nivalyx/osu-wiki/wiki/Tournaments/IntlConvertCup/2024/en.md

 1. Each team will have to sign up to one of the Qualifier lobbies that have been scheduled and prepared by the tournament management in advance.
 2. In the lobby, all teams will have to consecutively play all of the eight Qualifier beatmaps in the order of NM1 -> NM2 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
-   - Teams are given **two attempts** at playing all the Qualifier beatmaps, although the second attempt is completely optional and teams may choose to skip this opportunity if they wish to do so.
+   - Teams are given **two attempts** at playing all the Qualifier beatmaps, although the second attempt is completely optional and teams may choose to skip this opportunity should they wish to.
    - Only **the team's best playthrough for each beatmap** will be used to determine the Qualifier rankings.
 3. Teams **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Teams **are not allowed** to join (or register for) more than one Qualifier lobby.